Minxyzgo/RWPP/README.md

  - ...

 # Download
-You can download RWPP release version in the packages.
+You can download RWPP release version in the releases.

 Or you can download other versions in the QQ group.